-Major Mission: The Children & Family Ministry major exists to train servant leaders who build discipling children and family ministries.
+Major Mission: The Children and Family Ministry major will equip students to lead Biblically-based, holistic discipling ministries with children and their families anywhere.

 - 1. Demonstrate integrity as a Christ-follower and leader. - 2.
 Articulate a biblical and personal philosophy of ministry. - 3.
 Evaluate and respond appropriately to the contextual needs of children and families. - 4.
 Acquire skills for holistic discipleship ministry with children and families. - 5.
 Cultivate skills to build and lead volunteer ministry teams.